States deliver the vast majority of public services and pass the vast majority of laws affecting jobs.

-- Determine the size of prison populations, the extent of social safety nets, the number of parks and recreation centers open to the public, the quality of our environment and the state of our infrastructure;
+Determine the size of prison populations, the extent of social safety nets, the number of parks and recreation centers open to the public, the quality of our environment, the funding and maintenance of public transportation systems, and the state of our infrastructure;

-- Award billions of dollars in compensation, issue retirement promises for billions more, and select the members of state boards investing hundreds of billions of dollars set aside to protect future budgets and taxpayers from having to pay more to meet those promises.
+Award tens of billions of dollars in salaries and retirement promises to government employees and select the members of state boards investing hundreds of billions of dollars set aside to protect future budgets and taxpayers from having to pay more to meet those promises.